cjpena531/house-price-predict/README.md

 ## Running the project

 Ensure that you are in the project home directory.
-Create the machine learning model by running below command - python run.py
+Create the machine learning model by running below command

+`python run.py`

 This would create a serialized version of our model into a file model.pkl

-Run app.py using below command to start Flask API python app.py
+Run app.py using below command to start Flask API

+`python app.py`

 Edit data in request.py with the information on the house that you'd like to predict the price of.
-Open up another terminal and run the below command to get the prediction python request.py
+Open up another terminal and run the below command to get the prediction

+`python request.py`

 Or if you would like to enter the data manually, you can open the file index.html and enter house information there.